 - Heavy moisture, condensations, or dew

-- Applying too thin or just a single coat of paint
+- Applying too thin or just a single coat of light-colored paint

 - Using incorrect paint, like interior drywall paint on outdoor walls

-The ugly spackle patches, which were once hidden, become visible in the future on a painted surface, especially when viewed at certain angles and lighting conditions.
+The problem gets worse when the ugly spackle patches, which were once hidden, become visible in the future on a painted surface when viewed at certain angles and lighting conditions.

-As time goes by, the paint continues to shrink, which causes tiny cracks and crevices to form in the dried paint layer.
+As time goes by, the paint continues to shrink, which causes tiny cracks and crevices to form in the dried paint layer and the spackle or mud beneath.

-This is why it is extremely important to take time to prepare the walls for repair and then use the right paint supplies according to the material the wall is made of.
+This is why it is extremely important to take time to prepare the walls for repair, let the spackle dry, and then use the right paint supplies according to the material the wall is made of.

 Hiding Spackle Spots – Easy Step-by-Step Process

-Fixing spackle showing through paint isn’t easy, but a few extra steps during the wall repair and painting process ensures that the spots remain well-hidden and unobtrusive.
+Fixing spackle showing through paint isn’t easy, but a few extra steps during the drywall repair and painting process ensures that the spots remain well-hidden and unobtrusive.

 Step 1 – Ensure the Spackle is Flush